aiidateam/aiida-website/docs/news/posts/2024-11-01-aiida-shell.md

 )
 ```

+In this manner, `aiida-shell` easily allows chaining multiple simulations together, keeping provenance of the full workflow.
 With the bands computed, we need to extract them from the `output.save` directory in a format that allows them to be plotted.
 Quantum ESPRESSO provides the `bands.x` utility exactly for this purpose:

 ```python